repository-preservation/lcmap-spark/docs/index.rst

 .. code-block:: python

-   # This example assumes read_timeseries_data, calculate_change_detection and save_to_cassandra
+   # Assumes read_timeseries_data, calculate_change_detection and save_to_cassandra
-   # exist elsewhere in your codebase, they are not part of Spark.
+   # exist elsewhere in your codebase... they are not part of Spark.

    import pyspark